OneMoreGres/qtc-cppcheck/util/README.md

 # Changelog
 ## v 3.3.0_1
 - Fixed bug that caused possible deletion of old issues after adding new file to project.
-- Fixed bug that caused option "Save on file add" not being saved.
+- Fixed bug that caused option "Check on file add" not being saved.
 - Fixed misprint in function name.
 - Fixed bug with possible crash after reloading of changed file with task marks.
 - CheckOnSave option now works properly.